rivimont/fakenewsbot/lab.md

 --

-### Register Spark Bot
+## Register Spark Bot

-First head over to the [Spark Developer](http://www.developer.ciscospark.com) page and sign in.
+First head over to [http://www.developer.ciscospark.com](http://www.developer.ciscospark.com) and sign in.
 Sign-up if you don't already have access!

 Click **My Apps** in the top right.